Controlled-access highway: Australia

-In Australia, highway and motorway (also called freeway or expressway) numbers either use alpha-numeric route markers with M for motorways, freeways and expressways or national/state route markers.
+In Australia, highway and motorway (also called freeway or expressway) numbers either use alphanumeric route markers with M prefix for motorways, freeways and expressways or national/state route markers.

 Before the implementation of alpha-numeric route markers, controlled-access highways were marked with a Metroad, National Highway, National Route or State Route Marker.
 In Sydney, Metroad route markers were used for motorways and freeways, except the Pacific Motorway (then F3 Freeway), which was marked with a National Highway marker.
 In Brisbane, Metroad, State routes were used for motorways and freeways.
 In Melbourne, all motorways and freeways used State Route markers.
 In Western Australia, National Route markers are used for expressways and freeways.

-After the implementation of alpha-numeric route markers, all route markers being used for motorways and freeways in Sydney and Melbourne were replaced with a M marker.
-In Brisbane, all but one motorway had its route marker replaced (Western Fwy).
+After the implementation of alphanumeric route markers, all route markers being used for motorways and freeways in Brisbane, Melbourne and Sydney were replaced with a M marker.
 In Western Australia, they have not implemented the new system yet.

-You can read more at Road Signs in Australia.